Hair Coloring Dos and Don’ts At Home- Hair Care Tips

 Beet and Carrot Juice

 A treatment with beet and carrot juice gives red undertone to your hair.
-Mix 3 pieces of beet with 1 slice of carrot and saturate your hair with the mix.
+Mix 3 pieces of beet with 1 slice of carrot and wash your hair with the mix.
 Let it sit for an hour or so and then rinse with shampoo.

 This is a perfect way to keep the hair dark and enrich to conceal the grey hair.
 Peel and boil the black walnut husks in water, lower the heat and then cook for 15 to 20 minutes.
-Let it cool down and add to your option of oil and apply it to your hair, then rinse in about half an hour.
+Let it cool down and add to your choice of oil and apply it to your hair, then rinse in about half an hour.